aws-solutions/qnabot-on-aws/docs/custom_domain_name_setup/README.md

 Launch the QnABot designer in a new browser session using the custom domain name (`https://YOUR_CUSTOM_DOMAIN_NAME/prod/pages/designer`) to test the updates.

+## Known Limitation
+A Cloudformation stack update of QnABot performed after the above steps, will overwrite the changes made in Steps 3, 4, 5, and 6 above.
+We are looking at best ways to automate this process, but in the meantime, if you perform a stack update after the above steps, you will need to manually re-apply the above steps 3, 4, 5, and 6 again.

 -----